AliShiraziNejad/AliShiraziNejad/README.md

 Hello!
-I'm currently an undergraduate at UT Arlington studying CS.
+I'm currently an MS studentt at UT Arlington studying CS.
 Here are some of the activities I'm involved in:
 - Experimental High Energy Physics with the ATLAS Experiment @ CERN
 - Machine learning / Computer vision researcher